jhildenbiddle/typora-themeable/docs/index.md

 <!-- tabs:end -->

 !> **Don't forget to update Typora Themeable!**<br>Typora currently does not auto-update third-party themes when new versions are released.
-To ensure you are running the latest version of Typora Themeable, check this site periodically or follow [@jhildenbiddle](https://twitter.com/jhildenbiddle) for update notifications.
+To ensure you are running the latest version of Typora Themeable, check this site periodically or follow **@jhildenbiddle** on [Twitter](https://twitter.com/jhildenbiddle) or [GitHub](https://github.com/jhildenbiddle) for update notifications.

 ## Customization